 An employee welcome letter sets a positive tone for your new hire’s first day on the job while offering helpful information to get them off to a strong start.
 It may seem like a small gesture, but it’s exactly the kind of detail that organizations with an excellent culture obsess over.
 If your company were a person, your new employee welcome letter would be their firm but a friendly handshake.

-So, let’s dive into some of the reasons for drafting a new hire welcome letter and then cover some tips to help you write one that makes a great first impression.
+So, let’s explore some of the reasons for drafting a new hire welcome letter and then discuss some tips for writing one that makes a great first impression.

 Why Write a New Employee Welcome Letter?